On Computational Complexity of Unitary and State Design Properties: Preliminaries

-For example, a $\sharpP$-complete problem is: given the input as a classically efficiently-computable function $\phi:\{0,1\}^N\rightarrow\{0,1\}$ specified by a Boolean circuit, output the number of $x\in\{0,1\}^N$ satisfying $\phi(x)=1$.
-This problem is equivalent to calculating the number of satisfying assignments of a Boolean formula.
-Hence, we denote it by $\lang{\# SAT}$.
+\begin{definition}[$\lang{\# SAT}$] Given the input as a classically efficiently computable function $f:\{0,1\}^N\rightarrow\{0,1\}$ specified by a Boolean circuit, output the number of $x\in\{0,1\}^N$ satisfying $f(x)=1$. \end{definition} Note that this problem $\lang{\# SAT}$ is equivalent to calculating the number of satisfying assignments of a Boolean formula, which is the origin of its name.